leoloso/leoloso.com/src/posts/integration-tests-for-wordpress-plugin-using-lando-and-instawp.md

 If I ever decided to test this or other similar concerns, then I'd consider introducing [CodeCeption](https://codeception.com/), which is better for executing and evaluating user interactions ([this guide on testing WooCommerce](https://deliciousbrains.com/automated-testing-woocommerce/) provides some good examples), and I'd also check out if [Pest](https://pestphp.com/) offers advantages over PHPUnit (as suggested in [this article on WordPress integration tests with Pest](https://madebydenis.com/wordpress-integration-tests-with-pest-php/)).

-### WP-CLI, the WordPress export tool and Composer
+### WP-CLI, the WordPress import & export tool and Composer

 Using WP-CLI is pretty much mandatory, as it provides several desired objectives: